-Cedar shingles are also known as cedar shake which are basically shingles made from wood.
+Cedar shingles are also known as cedar shakes which are basically shingles made from wood.
 Cedar shingles have been used for roofing and cladding of exterior walls for a very long time.
-Cedar shingles provide long lasting protection from the elements and add a rustic look and feel to your home.
+Cedar shingles provide long-lasting protection from the elements and add a rustic look and feel to your home.

 Shakes can be made from many types of wood.
 Typical they are made from Western Red Cedar here in North America.
 In North America cedar shingles typically come in 3 sizes; 18-inch, 24-inch, and 48-inch.
 18-inch cedar shingles are the most common and also known as ‘barn shakes’.
 The 48-inch cedar shingle is commonly used as siding to clad exterior walls.